International Doctoral School in Civil and Environmental Engineering

 A short historical review

-After a 2-years preparation initiated in a bilateral top meeting held in Villa Vigoni in 1999, the joined International PhD programme Università di Firenze – TU Braunschweig was initially settled in 2001 on a specific topic related to “Risk management in the built environment” upon the initiative taken by the two Universities following the respective support given by:
+The preparation started in a bilateral top meeting held in Villa Vigoni in 1999 and after 2 years the joint International PhD programme Università di Firenze – TU Braunschweig was initially settled on a specific topic related to “Risk management in the built environment” upon the initiative taken by the two Universities following the respective support given by:

 - DFG (Deutsche Forschungsgemeinschaft, Bonn) through the grant GRK 802 (2002-2011)

-The programme was highly supported by the German DFG since it represented the only one leading to a joined PhD degree funded bi-laterally by an Italian and a German organization.
+The program was highly supported by the German DFG since it represented the only one leading to a joint PhD degree funded bi-laterally by an Italian and a German organization.

-In 2010 the Region Tuscany launched a call for candidatures to its Unversities for granting scholarships to International Doctoral programmes (Progetto PEGASO).
-After the first successful candidature in 2011, this was the beginning of a yearly support of the regional administration to the internationalization of the training to research within the Tuscany Universities.
-Later on, the PEGASO projects has supported and granted, every year, up to 5 3-years scholarships, with the condition of attending a truly international programme (i.e. bilateral tutorship, single final examination in front of a joined jury, achievement of a joined or double degree, 12 months research stay at the foreign partner Institution, etc.).
+In 2010 the Region Tuscany launched a call for candidatures to its Universities for granting scholarships to International Doctoral programmes (Progetto PEGASO).
+After the first successful candidature in 2011, this was the beginning of yearly support of the regional administration to the internationalization of the training to research within the Tuscany Universities.
+Later on, the PEGASO project has supported and granted, every year up to 5, 3-years scholarships, with the condition of attending a truly international program (i.e. bilateral tutorship, single final examination in front of a joint panel, achievement of a joint or a double degree, 12 months research stay at the foreign partner Institution, etc.).

-After the expiration of the GRK 802 in 2012, several other European Universities joined the programme by means of individual co-tutorship agreements.
-Nowadays more than 10 leading Technical Universities or Engineering schools in Europe and abroad (in addition to the TU of Braunschweig) are networked with the Universities of Florence and Pisa for awarding a joined or double degree to the scholars of the InDICEE programme).
+After the expiration of the GRK 802 in 2012, several other European Universities joined the program by means of individual co-tutorship agreements.
+Nowadays more than 10 leading Technical Universities or Engineering schools in Europe and abroad (in addition to the TU Braunschweig) are networked with the Universities of Florence and Pisa for awarding a joint or double degree to the scholars of the InDICEE program.